enewe101/cluster-func/README.md

 Because each subjob script is a valid shell script, you can manually run them on separate machines in case they aren't part of a cluster that uses `qsub`.
-Just leave off the `--queue` option, and the scripts will be created but not enqueued using `qsub`.
+Just leave off the `--queue` option, and the scripts will be created but not enqueued.
 This is also a good way to test run one of the subjobs before submitting it.

 To divide the work properly, it's important that your argument iterable yields